geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 ```

-Here, the files reside in a folder entitled `data` which in
+Here, the files reside in a folder entitled `data`, which is in
 R's current working directory (remember to check this using `getwd()`).
 If the files were stored in the working directory, one would use
 `dsn = "."` instead.
 Again, it may be wise to plot the data that
 results, to ensure that it has worked correctly.
 Now that the data has
 been loaded into R's own `sp` format, try interrogating and plotting it,
 using functions such as `summary` and `plot`.

+The london_sport file contains data pertaining to the percentage of people within each London Borough who regularly undertake physical activity and also the 2001 population of each Borough.

 ### The size of spatial datasets in R